 Servings of fruits can go both ways: serve apple and pear slices on its own or, for more indulgent desserts, chocolate-dipped strawberries.

-But if you are in the mood for baking, mini French silk crescent pies gives you the chocolate and strawberry goodness that won’t be too overpowering with the soup since it is served in small bites.
+But if you are in the mood for baking, mini French silk crescent pies give you the chocolate and strawberry goodness that won’t be too overpowering with the soup since it is served in small bites.

 If you are serving your French onion soup with a glass of wine, your best bet is a dry wine like red or white.
 Avoid sweet wines when eating your soup, as it would be redundant and overpowering with the sweet onion flavor.